Welcome to Mulgrave Primary School.

 Mulgrave Primary School

 At Mulgrave Primary School, we have a strong focus on Literacy and Numeracy to ensure that all children have the fundamentals of learning established.
 We focus on catering for individual needs and work closely with our families on the learning journey.
-Transition Programs for children due to start school in 2020 will commence in July and we are already taking enrolments for 2021 and 2022.
-We pride ourselves in providing a quality transition program that ensures children are well-prepared and confident when they embark on their first experience of schooling.
-Please visit the enrolment part of our website for more information about our 2019-2020 Transition Program.

 If you would like more information about Mulgrave Primary School or you would like to arrange a tour, please contact the school at any time.
 Group tours are available; please contact the office for all bookings.

 Other appointment times can be arranged by consultation with our Principal, Charles Spicer.

 Mr Charles Spicer